Network analysis

 Using eval_affiliations()

-, the number of locations per label, the number of agents per location and the number of locations per agent can be displayed:
+, the number of locations per label, the number of actors per location and the number of locations per actor can be displayed:

 [6]: